lavrovd/psd-reader/README.md

 These are generally non-problematic:

-- PSD must be saved in the typical compatibility mode (see tutorial section of the documentation for details)
+- PSD must be saved in the typical compatibility mode (see tutorial section in docs for details)
 - ICC profiles are not parsed/applied